pratimeh/kubernetes-training-accion-2025/README.md

 ---

-## 🔹 Step 3: Open Port 6443 on NGINX VM
+Open Port 6443 on NGINX VM

 Create a firewall rule to allow external access to the Kubernetes API via NGINX: